The security control plane for AI. So shadow AI doesn't become your next breach.

 Every framework citation, every component, every artifact.

 Reign's four-component spine maps directly to the security frameworks your auditors and regulators expect.
-Each row is a real security question — and the Reign component that delivers the evidence to answer it.
+Each row is a real security question.
+And the Reign component that delivers the evidence to answer it.

 | Framework / Citation | Security Question | Reign Component | Evidence Reign Delivers |